-People may not realize that helpful is available.
-Peoria has many different rehab centers throughout the city.
-Many of these centers offer great programs which have resources to help you with detoxification and rehabilitation.
+People may not realize that help is available.
+Peoria, Arizona has many different rehab centers throughout the city.
+Many of these centers offer great programs that have resources to help you with detoxification and rehabilitation.
 Addiction is a dangerous beast that can ruin your relationships and health if you continue to feed it and live on its terms.

 Taking the First Step